itsaakashpatel/itsaakashpatel/README.md

-# Hi there, I'm Aakash 👋
+# Hi there, I'm AK 👋

 I'm a Software Engineer, passionate about solving problems through code.
 In my spare time, I'm involved in writing blogs, side projects, volunteering, and contributing to open source.